Easy Powdered Peanut Butter Cookies (Ready in 13 Minutes)

 - vanilla

-Making peanut butter powder cookies isn’t as difficult as you may think.
+Making peanut butter powder cookies isn’t as difficult as you may think; the peanut powder acts just like a flour.

 Unlike my popular coconut flour oatmeal cookies, which are slightly denser, this peanut butter powder cookie recipe is soft, light and delicate.

-Start by mixing your wet and dry ingredients separately, adding the wet into the dry.
+Start by mixing your wet and dry ingredients separately, then combining them together into one large bowl.

-Using a cookie scooper, form into small cookie shape on parchment paper.
+Using a cookie scooper, form the batter into small cookie shapes on parchment paper or a silicone liner.
 I like to then flatten them slightly before baking.

 Let them cool on a drying rack for 15-20 minutes, or dig in sooner if you can’t wait.

-To store these powdered peanut butter cookies, let them cool completely, and store in a tight ziplock bag or tupperware container on the counter for up to 3-4 days.
+To store your powdered peanut butter cookies, let the cookies cool completely, and store in a tight ziplock bag or tupperware container on the counter for up to 3-4 days.

+Pb2 cookies also freeze well.
 Place in a freezer-safe container, and freeze for up to 3 months.
-We use stashers alot for this!
+We use stasher bags alot for these.

 - 3 Ingredient Vegan Peanut Butter Cookies